Monday

 Oliver Queen is also portrayed in a manner which added to the realistic dimensions of these stories to make the character plausible besides credible.
 He is faced with his own sense of mortality as he reaches the age of 43 and is now a grandfather.
 This causes a friction between him and Dinah Lance as he wants children but considering their life of vigilantism, it is unacceptable to raise a family although their love for one another is indisputable.

-Grell has been criticized for the "rape" scene but I assure you that it is not trivialized nor used for shock value a la Brian Bendis or Mark Millar.
-This is a pivotal point in Green Arrow's career which shows the reader that crime fighting is not a game but rather a deadly choice of life.
+This is a pivotal point in the Green Arrow mythos which shows the reader that crime fighting is not a game but rather a deadly choice of life.
 The true villains are the degenerate drug dealers, murderers, rapists and violent criminals who are allowed to roam freely amidst our society.
 Not some egomaniacal bozo in an armoured outfit that wants to rule the world and constantly says "Bah & Feh" to four costumed idiots who thwart his doom like plans on a weekly basis.
 Although Oliver Queen finally hunts down those who would take a life so callously, the repercussions were to be felt for the next six years during the ongoing series and brought a new vision to the costumed hero genre.
-In the climatic scene on Mount Ranier, Shado points out to Oliver that recent events have made him a changed man.
+In a climatic scene, Shado points out to Oliver that recent events have made him a changed man.
 Indeed it did.

 Not only does Grell bring the hero genre to the next logical level but does so with incredible art work.
 Grell skilfully portrays the humanity of the characters with such realism that you cannot help but believe that you are reading about living breathing people.
 His depiction of Seattle is absolutely breathtaking while no effort is spared to bring about all the necessary background detail in every panel for each scene.
 Grell effectively uses cinematic views to bring exceptional visual to all the pages.
 You will also notice how Grell did not ink certain panels which causes a film like atmosphere to the book.
 A true piece of comic book art.